joshrands/adhoc-routing-framework/aodv/README.md

 ## File Insights

-[RoutingProtocol](RoutingProtocol.h) - Base class for a routing protocol with basic functionality that all routing protocols should have.

 [aodv](aodv.h) - Abstract AODV class.
 Brings everything together to make AODV happen.
 The AODV class itself is abstract because there needs to be a method for transmitting data.
 To create an implementation of AODV, inherit from this class and implement the virtual function socketSendData.
 AODVTest is a basic example of how to do this.

 [aodv_packets](aodv_packets.h) - Basic structs to represent the different types of packets sent during aodv.